 Microsoft determines these “whitelisted” applications automatically and generally includes common apps.
 However, you can also manually add other apps to the allowlist.
 Ransomware, by default, is not on the list and, therefore, won’t be able to make changes to your files to do any harm.

 In other words, Windows 10’s ransomware protection feature adds another protective layer around your data by allowing only “known” or approved apps to change your data.
-As a result, your information is safe even if your computer is infected with ransomware.
+As a result, your information is safe even if your computer has ransomware.

-Using this method does have some bad side effects: Many legit apps will not work properly until you manually put them on the allowed list.
+Using this method does have some harmful side effects: Many legit apps will not work correctly until you manually put them on the allowed list.
 But that’s a small price to pay.

 Steps to turn on ransomware protection on Windows 10